 Marijuana is safe

-Much of the push for marijuana legalization is based upon contentions that marijuana is safe and causes no safety concerns if used during off duty hours.
-Unfortunately these statements are as false as the hyperbolic films like Reefer Madness (that depict marijuana users automatically becoming criminals).
+Much of the push for marijuana legalization is based upon contentions that marijuana is safe and causes no safety concerns if used during off-duty hours.
+Unfortunately, these statements are as false as hyperbolic films like Reefer Madness (that depict marijuana users automatically becoming criminals).

 The documented negative health effects are as follows:

-Just looking at any of the short term effects of marijuana, anyone would surmise that marijuana is impairing when the person is acutely intoxicated (generally a period of approximately four hours from use); however, the impairment window of marijuana has been shown to be considerably longer than that four hour window.
-An article in the Journal of Occupational and Environmental Medicine2 concluded after review of multiple studies that, “there is now a large body of evidence to support the persistence of neurocognitive impairment lasting from hours to weeks” after marijuana use.
+Just looking at any of the short-term effects of marijuana, anyone would surmise that marijuana is impairing when the person is acutely intoxicated (generally a period of approximately four hours from use); however, the impairment window of marijuana has been shown to be considerably longer than that four-hour window.
+An article in the Journal of Occupational and Environmental Medicine concluded after reviewing of multiple studies that, “there is now a large body of evidence to support the persistence of neurocognitive impairment lasting from hours to weeks” after marijuana use.

 What should your organization do?

 According to the Society for Human Resource Management (SHRM), “Experts agree that whether or not employers decide to test for marijuana pre-employment, having a clear, well-thought-out drug-testing policy addressing marijuana is a good idea.”

 As HireRight’s Chief Medical Officer, I have written that “As marijuana laws change across the country, it is vital for employers to have a comprehensive, legally acceptable drug policy that clearly addresses decriminalized marijuana use.”.